ChristophSeidel1234/Surface_Sound/README.md

 # Sound of Surfaces

 This app is a software synthesizer that makes virtual surfaces sound.
 To put it more precisely, we solve the wave equation on surfaces and additionally glue every conceivable recorded sound onto it.
-The basic idea is that we know [Chladni figures](https://en.wikipedia.org/wiki/Ernst_Chladni#Chladni_figures) and make sound out of it.
+The basic idea is that we know the [Chladni figures](https://en.wikipedia.org/wiki/Ernst_Chladni#Chladni_figures) and make sound out of it.

 ## Run the App

 * Clone the following [GitHub repository](https://github.com/ChristophSeidel1234/Surface_Sound)
 * Open a terminal an go to your current working directory.
 * Now we recommend to build a virtual environment so that all used modules run conflict-free.
 Here is a way to do that with `venv`.
-This is a Python buildt in environment that does not require any additional installation and has the advantage that it only exists locally in this folder.
+This is a Python build in environment that does not require any additional installation and has the advantage that it only exists locally in this folder.
 For more information see  [venv](https://docs.python.org/3/library/venv.html#module-venv)
     * Create a new environment\
     `python -m venv .venv`
     The last parameter, `.venv`, is the name of the directory to install the virtual environment into.
 You can name this whatever you would like.